 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Free initial online session

-The first time we meet will be to see if you want to work with me and if I am suited to help you.
+The first time we meet will be to see if I am suited to help you.
 We can discuss your goals if you know them, and we can agree on how we will work.

 This will be free of charge.

-Subsequent sessions cost £40 for an hour.
+Subsequent sessions cost £40 for 50 minutes.
 I can also take on a limited number of clients at a reduced rate that we can negotiate.